Puerto Rico statehood movement

+As of 2023, the population of Puerto Rico is 3.2 million, around half the average state population and higher than that of 19 U.S. states.
+Statehood is one of several competing options for the future political status of Puerto Rico, including: maintaining its current status, becoming fully independent, or becoming a freely associated state.
+Puerto Rico has held seven referendums on the political status of the island: 1967 and 1993, which resulted in a Commonwealth victory, 1998, where "None of the above" was the winner, 2012, 2017, 2020 and 2024, the latter four resulted in a statehood win.
+Opponents of statehood disputed the legitimacy of those latter referendums.

+In the 2020 referendum, the 55% turnout rate equaled that for the simultaneous 2020 gubernatorial race and the 2016 gubernatorial race.
+The most recent referendum was in 2024, with a majority (56.87%) of those who voted opting for statehood.
+The turnout rate increased to 57% and the vote for statehood to 57% over the 2020 referendum.
+However, at this referendum, the option to keep the current status was not on the ballot.

+However, these referendums are non-binding, as the power to grant statehood lies with the United States Congress.
+Due to Puerto Rico's status, some have described it as "the oldest colony in the modern world".

 Background

 Following the Spanish–American War, Puerto Rico was ceded to the United States in 1898, through the signing of the Treaty of Paris.
-Puerto Rico became an unincorporated, organized territory of the US through a series of judicial decisions by the Supreme Court of the United States, collectively known as "The Insular Cases" and the enactment of several statutes by Congress.
+Puerto Rico became an unincorporated, organized territory of the US through a series of judicial decisions by the Supreme Court of the United States, collectively known as the Insular Cases and the enactment of several statutes by Congress.

-In 1900, the U.S. Congress enacted the Foraker Act, establishing a civil government in the territory and then in 1917, Puerto Ricans were granted US citizenship, by the enactment of the Jones-Shafroth Act.
+In 1900, the U.S. Congress enacted the Foraker Act, establishing a civil government in the territory and then in 1917, Puerto Ricans were granted United States citizenship, by the enactment of the Jones-Shafroth Act.
 The Office of the President is responsible for policy relations between the United States and Puerto Rico, although according to the Territorial Clause of Constitution of the United States of America "The Congress shall have power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States...".

-In 1952, voters in Puerto Rico approved a new constitution proposed by Gov. Luis Munoz Marin; this led to the territory being designated as a commonwealth.
+In 1946, Puerto Rican native Jesús T. Piñero was appointed as governor.
+The first Puerto Rican gubernatorial election happened in 1948 and resulted in a victory of Popular Democratic Party candidate Luis Muñoz Marín.
+In 1952, voters in Puerto Rico approved a new constitution proposed by Governor Muñoz Marin after increased pressure locally along with internationally to decolonize the island; this led to the territory being designated as a commonwealth.
+This new title of "commonwealth" did not change how Puerto Rico was related to the United States, allowing Congress to continue holding power over it as an unincorporated territory.
+The current constitution of Puerto Rico entered into force on July 25, 1952.